- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 Run over the 3m2f the race has been won six times by trainer Nigel Twiston-Davies, while Silver Birch and Amberleigh House are recent winners of the Becher Chase then went on later in their careers to land the Grand National too.

-We look back at recent winners and gives you the key trends to look out for ahead of the 2018 renewal, this year run on Saturday 8th December.
+Here at JUICESTORM we look back at recent winners and gives you the key trends to look out for ahead of the 2021 renewal, this year run on Saturday 4th December.

 Recent Becher Chase Winners